xorbitsai/xorbits/doc/source/user_guide/storage_backend.rst

 such as HDFS or S3.

 Suppose you mount Alluxio or JuiceFS on `/mnt/xorbits`.
-You can write a YAML file just like the local filesystem and start the worker by adding `-f file.yml` option.
+You can write a YAML file just like the local filesystem and start the worker by adding :code:`-f file.yml` option.

 .. code-block:: yaml